Unsupervised Meta-Learning for Reinforcement Learning: Experimental Evaluation

-The comparison between the two variants of unsupervised meta-learning and learning from scratch is shown in Fig~\ref{fig:reward}, and we compare to hand-crafted task distributions in Fig~\ref{fig:handcrafted}.
-We observe in all cases that unsupervised meta-learning produces an RL procedure that substantially outperforms reinforcement learning from scratch, suggesting that unsupervised interaction with the environment and meta-learning is effective in producing environment-specific but task-agnostic priors that accelerate learning on new, previously unseen tasks.
-Interestingly, in all cases the performance of unsupervised meta-learning with DIAYN matches or exceeds that of the hand-designed task distribution (Fig~\ref{fig:handcrafted}).
+Interestingly, in many cases (in Figure~\ref{fig:handcrafted}) the performance of unsupervised meta-learning with DIAYN matches that of the hand-designed task distribution.
 We see that on the 2D navigation task, while handcrafted meta-learning is able to learn very quickly initially, it performs similarly after 100 steps.
-For the cheetah environment as well, handcrafted meta-learning is able to learn very quickly to start off, but is superseded by unsupervised meta-RL with DIAYN.
-We also see on the HalfCheetah that, if we meta-test using an initialization learned with a slightly different task distribution, performance degrades to below that of our approach.
-This result confirms that unsupervised environment interaction can extract a sufficiently diverse set of tasks to make unsupervised meta-learning useful.
+For the cheetah environment as well, handcrafted meta-learning is able to learn very quickly to start off, but is quickly matched by unsupervised meta-RL with DIAYN.
+On the ant task, we see that hand-crafted meta-learning does do better than UML-DIAYN, likely because the task distribution is challenging, and a better unsupervised task proposal algorithm would improve performance.

-The comparison between the two unsupervised meta-learning variants is also illuminating: while the DIAYN-based variant of our method generally achieves the best performance, even the random discriminator is able to provide a sufficient diversity of tasks to produce meaningful acceleration over learning from scratch in the case of 2D navigation and ant.
+The comparison between the two unsupervised meta-learning variants is also illuminating: while the DIAYN-based variant of our method generally achieves the best performance, even the random discriminator is often able to provide a sufficient diversity of tasks to produce meaningful acceleration over learning from scratch in the case of 2D navigation and ant.
 This result has two interesting implications.
-First, it suggests that unsupervised meta-learning is an effective tool for learning an environment prior, even when the meta-training task distribution does not necessarily broadly cover the state space.
-Although the performance of unsupervised meta-learning can be improved with better coverage using DIAYN (as seen in Fig~\ref{fig:reward}), even the random discriminator version provides competitive advantages over learning from scratch.
+First, it suggests that unsupervised meta-learning is an effective tool for learning an environment prior.
+Although the performance of unsupervised meta-learning can be improved with better coverage using DIAYN (as seen in Figure~\ref{fig:reward}), even the random discriminator version provides competitive advantages over learning from scratch.
 Second, the comparison provides a clue for identifying the source of the structure learned through unsupervised meta-learning: though the particular task distribution has an effect on performance, simply interacting with the environment (without structured objectives, using a random discriminator) already allows meta-RL to learn effective adaptation strategies in a given environment.
-That is, the performance cannot be explained only by the unsupervised procedure (DIAYN) capturing the right task distribution.